tsturtz/taylorsturtz-dot-com-v2/src/pages/env-config/index.md

 # NOTE: For this to work, the JSON must be formatted this way (inline).
 CONFIG_JSON={"server_env": "local", "urls": {"my_api_base_url": "https://my-api.com/dev"}}
 ```
+When naming your variables, try to be explicit so they don't conflict with other Node variables like CI defaults, ie: [Travis CI](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables), [Circle CI](https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables), and [GitLab CI predefined variables](https://docs.gitlab.com/ee/ci/variables/#predefined-variables-environment-variables).

-> ### ⚠️ If you are using create-react-app (and you have not ejected)
+> ⚠️ **If you are using create-react-app (and you have not ejected)**
 >> The above should work except for one caveat: **variables defined in your .env file must be prefixed with** `REACT_APP_`  **in order to use them in your app.**
 >> See the [create-react-app official docs](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables) for more info.

-When naming your variables, try to be explicit so they don't conflict with default CI environment variables, ie: [Travis CI](https://docs.travis-ci.com/user/environment-variables/#default-environment-variables), [Circle CI](https://circleci.com/docs/2.0/env-vars/#built-in-environment-variables), and [GitLab CI](https://docs.gitlab.com/ee/ci/variables/#predefined-variables-environment-variables) predefined variables.
-I prefer to use `SERVER_ENV` rather than `ENV` or `NODE_ENV` to avoid confusion. `NODE_ENV` is used in express.js back-ends and it's used in many webpack setups to define the bundle type (limited to dev server or production build), not the server environment.

 If you are working with other developers you'll need to share your **.env** file and make sure changes are updated everywhere.